Tappan Band Calendar of Events 2021-2022

 Band is an interactive experiential learning environment.
 Group success is dependent on the continuous musical improvement of every student.
 Be practiced & prepared for rehearsal every day – make it a part of your routine!

-7th/8th ONLY – Playing Quizzes may determine your concert parts or chairs.
+7th/8th ONLY – Playing Quizzes may determine your concert parts.
 There will be at least one playing test before each concert.
-Playing tests may be retaken in person for a better grade during Advisory, but a retake will not change your part placement or chair.
+Playing tests may be retaken in person for a better grade during Advisory, but a retake will not change your part placement.

 6th/7th/8th-Practice Logs are designed to help understand the technical aspects of our music, set goals, and develop independent practice habits.